-Prerequisites: 16 Credits in Media Studies at Level 1 or at the discretion of the Head of Faculty.
+Prerequisites: Completion of Year 11 Media Studies or at the discretion of the Teacher in Charge.

 Media Studies encourages students to consider how and why the media shapes their understanding of the world - and their place in it.

 Level 2 Media Studies offers students experience to analyse, critique, and produce media texts.
 They are challenged and empowered to investigate all forms of media in order to understand and evaluate how messages, meanings and responses are created.
 Students develop the skills to become informed, discriminating citizens in a constantly changing, interconnected world.